BKWatch/CodingChallenge/README.md

 files in any of the above formats, parses them, and writes a JSON-encoded list of the combined addresses to standard output, sorted by ZIP code.
 You can assume that the the format of each file corresponds to its extension, as illustrated by the above examples.
+Your submission should consist of a single file, without any supporting documents.
 The output should be a pretty-printed JSON array of JSON objects, each having 5 or 6 properties, serialized in the given order:

 * `name`: The person's full name, if present, consisting of a list of one or more given names followed by the family name